 ʿUmar bin ʿAbd al-ʿAzīz said, “If you see me transgress against the truth, take hold of my clothes and shake me, and say, ‘What is wrong with you, O Umar?’”

-Abū Bakr al-Marrūdhī said, “I heard that Aḥmad ibn Ḥanbal was seeking to get married, so I told him, ‘Ibn Adham said that…’ but he did not let me finish, saying in a loud voice, “Remember the condition of the Prophet, , and his Companions.
+Abū Bakr al-Marrūdhī said, “I heard that Aḥmad ibn Ḥanbal was seeking to get married, so I told him, ‘Ibn Adham said that…’ but he did not let me finish, saying in a loud voice, “Remember the condition of the Prophet, peace be upon him, and his Companions.
 You want me to follow the subsidiary ways?”

 A man came to al-Ḥasan [al-Baṣrī] saying, “I have a neighbor who does not eat fālūdeh.”
 He said, “Why?”
 The man said, “He says there is no way he can show sufficient gratitude to God for it.”
 Al- Ḥasan said, “Your neighbor is ignorant, for is it possible for him to ever show sufficient gratitude for a glass of cold water?”

 The Prophet, peace be upon him, says, “The servant is in a good state as long he does not become impatient, saying, ‘I prayed but was not answered.’”

 Contentment is one of the fruits of spiritual knowledge.
 When you know Him, you will be content with His decrees.

 It is not permissible for anyone to force others to carry burdens that he himself chooses to carry.